For More Information

 Reliability

 Variation in travel time from day to day.
 This concept reflects an aspect of congestion that relates to the unpredictability of travel conditions, rather than everyday slowdowns.
-(See Buffer Index)
+(See Planning Time Index.)

 Roadway Capacity